flux-framework/PerfFlowAspect/docs/BasicTutorial.rst

  Basic Tutorial
 ################

 PerfFlowAspect is based on Aspect-Oriented Programming (AOP).
-Some common terms used in AOP are described below.

--  **Join Points**: A point in a program's execution in which the behavior can be modified by AOP.
-The candidate points are method invocations.

--  **Pointcuts**: An expression used to match join points (creating a set of join points), allows you to specify to AOP where and when in the code to make modifications.

--  **Advice**: Defines the additional behavior or action that will be inserted into the code, specifically at each join point matched by the pointcut.

--  **Aspect**: The collection of the pointcut expression and the advice.

--  **Weaver**: Applies aspects into the code, modifying code at join points with matching pointcuts and associated advices.
-The combining of aspects and code enables execution of cross-cutting concerns.

 PerfFlowAspect relies on annotated functions in the user's source code and can invoke specific performance-analysis actions, a piece of tracing code, etc. on those points of execution.
-In AOP, these trigger points are called join points in the source code, and the functionality invoked is called advice.
+In AOP, these trigger points are called join points in the source code, and the functionality invoked is called `advice`.
+To learn more about AOP and associated terminology, please refer to our presentation slides (TBD).

 The python package ``perfflowaspect`` contains the PerfFlowAspect tool for the Python language.
 The file ``src/python/perfflowaspect/aspect.py`` contains a key